vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

   evaluates those variables via `eval`, so Bash expanded `$` sequences (for example, `$$` became the PID).
 The altered password then failed PostgreSQL authentication, aborting the schema check/upgrade with a non-zero exit code and re-triggering the init container.
-- **Permanent fix**: Secrets are now mounted as volumes and referenced via the `_FILE` variants of the `MP_SET_*` variables, and the init container reads the credential files directly before calling `ninja` (see `k8s/apps/midpoint/deployment.yaml`).
+- **Permanent fix**: Secrets are now mounted as volumes and read directly from their files before the init container calls `ninja` (see `k8s/apps/midpoint/deployment.yaml`).
 This removes the double-parsing pitfall and lets midPoint use the literal secret values.
 The helper also masks sensitive data in the captured logs so operators still get actionable diagnostics when a different error occurs.
 It now retries `midpoint.sh init-native` and the `ninja` schema commands before giving up so a short database failover no longer bricks the deployment.

 - **Diagnostics**: When the Argo CD `apps` application reports a degraded pod, the bootstrap workflow now dumps the `describe` output plus the last and previous log snippets for every init and app container.
 This makes the failing init container output